 5.Balasana (Child Pose) Yoga

 Balasana is a very easy position in yoga, which is very easy to do, but its benefits are very special.
-A person of any age can do this asana with easily.
+A person of any age can do this asana easily.

 This asana is also called Garbhasana or Shashankasana.
 The key to all types of yoga is breathing.
 Therefore while practicing this asana, more attention should be pay to the entire process of breathing and exhaling.